F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

 ## Debugger manual
+Be aware that in **CLion debugger, the program does not terminate on unhandled exceptions by default.**

 ### Address breakpoints
 Address breakpoints can be used to watch a change of a variable or in general, a change of any memory location.